lokapal-xyz/en/content/about.md

   Curated updates from across the DAO ecosystem — concise, relevant, and designed for those who want to stay informed.

 🔸 **DAO Partnerships**
-  Long-term collaborations with protocols and communities to support their growth and clarity.
+  Long-term collaborations with protocols and communities to support their growth and engagement.

 🔸 **DAO Advisory**
   Focused, event-based or ongoing consulting — for DAOs navigating complexity, conflict, or growth.